helenamin/DEB-TV-MAZE/README.md

     docker-compose up
     ```

-Copy /source-tvmaze into airbyte/airbyte-integrations/connector
+4. Copy /source-tvmaze into airbyte/airbyte-integrations/connector

-Run docker-compose up again to update the airbyte connector
+5. Run docker-compose up again to update the airbyte connector

-Setup custom TVMaze connector as Airbyte Source
+6. Setup custom TVMaze connector as Airbyte Source

-Login into Snowflake and setup Snowflake user roles with the SQL files within the data-integration\snowflake
+7. Login into Snowflake and setup Snowflake user roles with the SQL files within the data-integration\snowflake

-Setup Snowflake as Destination and create new connection between Source and Destination in Airbyte
+8. Setup Snowflake as Destination and create new connection between Source and Destination in Airbyte

-Install dbt-core and its snowflake specific packages `pip install dbt-snowflake`
+9. Install dbt-core and its snowflake specific packages `pip install dbt-snowflake`

-Under dbt project folder run `dbt init`.
+10. Under dbt project folder run `dbt init`.
 That will create the same folder as the data-transformation/dbt

-Models can be copied over from the tvmaze folder under data-transformation/dbt and run `dbt build`
+11. Models can be copied over from the tvmaze folder under data-transformation/dbt and run `dbt build`

+#### Building a Docker Image and push to ECR

+1. Build the Docker Image
+`docker build -t tvmaze-dbt:dev-f docker/Dockerfile`

+2. Tag the Docker Image for AWS
+`tvmaze-dbt:dev *aws_account_id*.dkr.ecr.*aws_region*.amazonaws.com/tvmaze-dbt-ecr:dev`

+3. Login to AWS with CLI
+`aws ecr get-login-password --region *aws_region* | docker login --username AWS --password-stdin *aws_account_id*.dkr.ecr.*aws_region*.amazonaws.com/tvmaze-dbt-ec`

+4. Docker Push
+`docker push *aws_account_id*.dkr.ecr.*aws_region*.amazonaws.com/tvmaze-dbt-ecr:dev`

+#### Exporting Airflow connections to JSON

+1. Open up Terminal and input
+`docker exec -it *replace this with the connection id* /bin/.sh`

+2. Identify where the "dags" folder in airflow with `ls` and change directory into the folder with `cd dags`

+3. Input `airflow connections export conn.json` and verify that the connections are successfully exported to "conn.json"

+4. To import the "conn.json" file for airflow, use
+`airflow connection import conn.json`

 <hr style="background:#ADD8E6;">